-London Eye is the world’s third largest Ferris wheel with 32 glass-enclosed gondolas glide slowly and gracefully.
+London Eye is Europe's largest Ferris wheel and a key part of London's inconic skyline with 32 glass-enclosed gondolas glide slowly and gracefully.
 The entire journey takes about 30 minutes.

 The Tower of London was originally a royal residence, but is known more for its use as a prison.
 Its bloody history includes stories of murders.
 Read a bit about King Henry VIII’s bloody approach to matrimonial happiness before you visit the site!